LiphardtLab/HistoneTracking/README.md

 and (3) a detailed description of the experiment and our microscope.
 Please let us know if there is anything else you would like us to upload and share.

-# Basic usage and file structure information
+# Basic usage and raw data file format (.dat) information

-1/ All raw intensity/pixel information is stored in a simple binary format ending in the extension ‘.dat’.
+All raw intensity/pixel information is stored in a simple binary format ending in the extension ‘.dat’.
 Binary files are needed for the computer to be able to keep up with the data streaming from the camera.
 These binary file can be read in hundreds of different ways, depending on your needs.